 Legally how should a disciplinary meeting be conducted?

 There is no prescribed form under the law for conducting disciplinary meetings.
-Basic practical guidance is provided in the form of the Code of Practice 1 - Disciplinary and Grievance Procedures.
+Basic practical guidance is provided in the form of the Discipline and grievance - Acas Code of Practice.
 This sets out principles for handling disciplinary and grievance situations in the workplace.
 A failure to follow the Code does not, in itself, make a person or organisation liable to proceedings.